 In 2005, with the help of the internet (became public in the 1990s), the National 42 Players Association (N42PA) was founded.
-They standardized 42 tournament rules.
-The tournaments that agreed to those rules were designated as sanctioned 42 tournaments.
+They wrote 42 rules for the tourneys they hosted.
+Tournaments that agreed to the straight 42 format were designated as sanctioned 42 tournaments.
 Those that didn't (had no need, e.g., local closed group tournaments) could continue their playing customs as they saw fit.

 Today, we have diversified social players, independent local tournaments, open tournaments sanctioned by the N42PA, and closed N42PA tournaments.
 The open sanctioned tournaments are widespread and attract 42 players from all over, many of whom bring their local playing styles with them.
 Some traditional players are unaware of various indicating practices that are not addressed in the sanctioned tournament rules.

-The sanctioned tournament rules sought to standardize playing practices without taking away "any control or traditions from existing groups."
+Sanctioned objectives sought to standardize straight 42 without taking away "any control or traditions from existing groups."
 This essentially sanctioned the different cultural playing styles in local areas without defining acceptable departures from traditional playing ethics.

 What can be done to enhance fair play in sanctioned 42 tournaments?
-Well, adding acceptable indicating practices to the official tournament rules would be a good first step.
+Well, standardizing acceptable indicating practices applicable to all sanctioned tournaments would be a good first step.
 "Show bids" (bids that indicate specific dominos or characteristics in the bidder's hand) have been declared unacceptable in the N42PA rules.
-Acceptable indications of doubles (or lack of) also need to be defined in the rules as a guide to tournaments sanctioned by the N42PA.
+Acceptable indications of doubles (or lack of) also need to be defined in rules applicable to tournaments sanctioned by the N42PA.

 There are other subtle indications that need addressing.
 They fall under the broad umbrella of "Any physical signals or cheating of any kind will not be tolerated."
 For example, one of the sanctioned domino placement options (4-3 or 3-4) should not be used to indicate privately understood signals between partners following the drawing of dominos, before bidding begins.

 If you have views to the contrary, I sure would like to hear from you.
-The majority of polling participants agree that acceptable indicating methods between partners should be defined in the official rules.
+The majority of polling participants agree that acceptable indicating methods between tournament partners should be defined.
 Yes, I understand that having fun is paramount, even when prestige and large cash prizes are at stake.
 But, even in fun games, the rules should be specific enough to define acceptable playing practices when questionable unconventional methods are used by unwitting and creative partnerships.